-WAVE is available for Firefox and Google Chrome.
-See the download links below for more information.
+WAVE is available as a Google Chrome toolbar.
+See the download link below for more information.

 About the WAVE Tool